sharvari-gokhale/MD-assignment/MD_Assignment.md

     **Note:** Ensure that the ATM card is inserted such that the chip and the bank logo face upwards.

 2. Select the language of your choice from the options displayed on the screen.
-3. Enter the four-digit PIN using the keypad.
+3. Enter the **four-digit PIN** using the keypad.
 The font size of numbers on the keypad is large, so it will be easily visible to you.

      _Caution: Be careful while entering your PIN to prevent it from being seen by onlookers._

-     **Note:**
-     * Do not share the PIN with anyone.
-     * If you enter a wrong PIN for more than three times, then your ATM card might get blocked.
+     **Note:** Do not share the PIN with anyone.
+If you enter a wrong PIN for more than three times, then your ATM card might get blocked.
-4. Select Withdraw Money from the options displayed on the screen.
+4. Select **Withdraw Money** from the options displayed on the screen.
-5. Select the account type as Current or Savings.
+5. Select the account type as **Current** or **Savings**.
-6. Enter the Amount to withdraw by using the keypad and press Enter.
+6. Enter the **Amount to withdraw** by using the keypad and press **Enter**.

     **Note:** Ensure that there is a sufficient balance available in the account.